Skip to Main Content

 Complementary and Alternative Therapies

-Alternative therapies can help when used along with the medications your health care provider prescribes, but do not use alternative therapies by themselves to treat thyroiditis.
+Alternative therapies can help when used along with the medications your doctor prescribes.
+Do not use alternative therapies by themselves to treat thyroiditis.
 Make sure your doctor knows about any alternative therapies you are using or considering using.
 Some supplements can interfere with conventional medications.

 Nutrition and Supplements

-Your health care provider may also recommend specific nutritional supplements for a hyperthyroid or hypothyroid condition.
+Your doctor may also recommend specific nutritional supplements for a hyperthyroid or hypothyroid condition.

-Talk to your health care provider before taking herbs for thyroiditis, particularly if you are also taking prescription medication.
+Talk to your doctor before taking herbs for thyroiditis, particularly if you are also taking prescription medication.

 For hyperthyroid conditions: